SpaceFoon/Ez-Game-Audio-Conversion/README.md

 ## Usage

 1. **Setup:** Follow the setup prompts.
-It's recommended to copy and paste file path.
+It's recommended to copy and paste file paths.
 Right-click to paste.

 2. **File Selection:** The application will search for matching files based on the provided criteria and display the list of input files to be converted.